pierky/bgp-large-communities-playground/tests/README.md

 Tests that I ran using this *playground* brought me to file some reports and issues to devs teams which quickly followed up with improvements: I'm sure these enhancements would all be completed soon or later even if this toy had never existed, but I'm satisfied I have speeded up them.

-- A *cosmetic* bug in BIRD has been fixed (BIRD/bird@a46e01eeef17a7efe876618623397f60e62afe37).
+- A *cosmetic* bug in BIRD [has been fixed](https://github.com/BIRD/bird/commit/a46e01eeef17a7efe876618623397f60e62afe37).
-- GoBGP added support for large BGP communities on policies (osrg/gobgp#1133).
+- GoBGP added support for large BGP communities on [policies](https://github.com/osrg/gobgp/issues/1133).
-- ExaBGP improved the way it handles duplicate communities in UPDATEs (#2).
+- ExaBGP [improved](https://github.com/pierky/large-bgp-communities-playground/issues/2) the way it handles duplicate communities in UPDATEs.

 ## Implemented features and compliance